 No, just stop in!
 There are plenty of cats to visit.

-- Cat or Kitten currently in the shelter and fixed – Yes!
-Once approved, you can take them home right away!
+Cat or Kitten currently in the shelter and already fixed: once approved, you can take them home right away!

-- Kittens at the shelter but not yet fixed – No. Occasionally we will have kittens available for viewing who are waiting for their surgery dates.
-These kittens can be reserved but cannot go home until after they’re fixed.
+Kittens at the shelter but not yet fixed: occasionally we will have kittens available for viewing who are waiting for their surgery dates.
+These kittens can be reserved but cannot go home until they've been fixed.
 You will be given a pick-up date when you reserve them.

-Because we are a no-kill shelter, we rarely have room for stray cats.
+Because we are a no-kill shelter we rarely have room for stray cats.
 Cats in a high-kill shelter who are in danger of being euthanized take priority over owner surrenders and strays.
-To find out if our shelter has room, please contact us at (330) 792-4228.
+To find out if our shelter has room, please call us at 330-792-4228.
 A donation to cover the cat’s medical costs and routine care is required for all new cats.

-We recommend that you try to find a home for the cat on your own.
-A shelter should always be the last resort, not the first convenient option.
-First, take the cat to a veterinarian to have it tested for FeLV/FIV.
+First take the cat to a veterinarian to have it tested for FeLV/FIV.
 If the cat has not yet been fixed, arrange to have this done prior to placing the cat.
-When you place a cat that is not fixed, you contribute to the pet overpopulation and increase the numbers of cats that will eventually be euthanized.
+Neglecting to do so contributes to pet overpopulation and increases the number of cats that will eventually be euthanized.

-Next, place an ad in the Youngstown Vindicator by calling (330) 746-6565.
-Be sure to mention the color of the cat, whether its fur is long or short, the gender, all medical care it has received and its approximate age (the vet can tell you this).
-Always ask for a small adoption fee of $10-20 or more to weed out undesirable homes for your cat.
-In addition, take a great photo of your cat and put ads on craigslist.org and ebayclassifieds.com.
-While you’re waiting for responses to your ad, make a few flyers with the same information.
-If possible, include a photo of the cat.
-Don’t forget to put your contact information on the bottom.
-Post these on bulletin boards in grocery stores.
-Ask your vets office if you can place a flyer there.
-Check local pet stores for bulletin boards in their entryways.
+Next take a great photo of your cat and post it on youngstown.craigslist.org, or place an ad in the Youngstown Vindicator by calling 330-746-6565.
+Be sure to describe the color of the cat, whether its fur is long or short, the gender, all medical care it has received and its approximate age (the vet can tell you this).
+Always ask for a small adoption fee of $10-$20 or more to weed out undesirable homes for your cat.

 West Side Cats does not have the facilities or space to maintain a public feral cat colony at this time.
 For this reason, feral cats are never accepted.
 The best solution is to keep the cats in their current colony.
 If you were to remove the existing cats from the area, new cats would take their place.